univec-ai/postvec/web/docs/security.md

 ## No provider keys in PostgreSQL

-Remote inference authenticates to *your* ninference fleet — still your network, not a SaaS embed API.
+Remote inference authenticates to the configured ninference fleet on the deployment network, not to a SaaS embedding API.
 UniVec API keys are used only by `postvec login` / `model pull` on the host, stored `0600`, per effective user.
-They are never a GUC.
+They are not stored in PostgreSQL GUCs.

-Presigned registry URLs never appear in terminal output, JSON, or receipts.
+Presigned registry URLs are omitted from terminal output, JSON, and receipts.

-## What the worker can read
+## Worker visibility

 The worker connects as the bootstrap superuser and **bypasses RLS**.
-Do not `enable()` a column whose source text must be hidden from administrators.
-Anyone who can `SELECT` the table can read the derived vector.
+Source text that must remain hidden from administrators is therefore unsuitable for `enable()`.
+Any role with `SELECT` access to the table can read the derived vector.

 Chunk views use `security_invoker` / `security_barrier` and FORCE RLS
-keyed on source visibility — after you `GRANT SELECT` on the destination and view.
+keyed on source visibility.
+Application access requires `GRANT SELECT` on the destination and view.

-## Grants that look surprising
+## Required grants

-The column-scoped `PUBLIC INSERT (registry_id, pk_value)` on `postvec.jobs` is load-bearing.
-Tightening it breaks non-owner DML on enabled tables.
+The column-scoped `PUBLIC INSERT (registry_id, pk_value)` on `postvec.jobs` is required for non-owner DML on enabled tables.
 The TRUNCATE purge and the shared chunk trigger functions are `SECURITY DEFINER` with a confused-deputy guard: the firing table must be the registry entry's source (or a partition).